Can an employee appeal against the employer?

 A dismissal may be automatically unfair if it relates to any of the following:

-- Family reasons (pregnancy, childbirth, maternity leave, parental leave, adoption leave, paternity leave, or time off for dependents);
+- Family reasons (pregnancy, childbirth, maternity leave, parental leave, adoption leave, paternity leave, or time off for dependants);

 - Health and Safety;